platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 To pre-generate these YAML files, please use the following command from the root of your Strapi application and follow the prompts:

 {{< note >}}
-As Strapi application needs a `PostgreSQL` database engine, so please select `PostgreSQL` service (using your arrow up&down and your space bar to select).</br>
+As your Strapi application needs a `PostgreSQL` database engine, please select `PostgreSQL` service (using your arrow up&down and your space bar to select).</br>
 If you didn't do it the first time, you can re-do the command, and it will override previously generated config files.
 {{< /note >}}